Rhys Davies (rugby union, born November 1998): Ospreys

 Davies made his Ospreys debut on 8 November 2020 against Leinster.
 Davies signed a three-year extension with the Ospreys on 2 March 2022.

 International career

 Wales U20

 In 2018, Davies was selected for Wales U20 for the Six Nations Under 20s Championship and World Rugby Under 20 Championship.

 Wales

 Davies was called up to play for Wales in the 2021 Autumn internationals.

 On 14 November 2022, Davies was called up for Wales as injury cover in the 2022 Autumn Internationals.

 Davies was once again called up by Wales on 17 January 2023, as part of the squad for the 2023 Six Nations Championship.
 He made his debut on 11 February 2023, coming off the bench against Scotland.

 Davies was named in the training squad ahead of the 2023 Rugby World Cup, and featured in the warm up match against England.
 Davies was not selected for the final squad.

+Davies was named in the squad for the 2025 end-of-year rugby union internationals.
+He started against South Africa.

+Davies was called up to the squad ahead of the 2026 Six Nations.